Mark David Chapman: October–December 1980

 Around 5 p.m., Lennon and his wife Yoko Ono were leaving the Dakota for a recording session at the Record Plant.
 As they walked toward their limousine, Chapman, without saying a word, held out a copy of Lennon's album Double Fantasy (1980) for Lennon to sign.
 Amateur photographer Paul Goresh was standing nearby and took a picture as Lennon signed the album.
 Chapman said in an interview that he tried to get Goresh to stay, and he asked another loitering Lennon fan, Jude Stein, to go on a date with him that night.
 In 1992, Chapman suggested that he would not have murdered Lennon that night if Stein had accepted his invitation or if Goresh had stayed, but he would have returned to the Dakota the following day.

 Around 10:50 p.m., Lennon and Ono returned to the Dakota in a limousine.
 Yoko got out of the vehicle first, passed Chapman, and walked toward the archway entrance of the building.
 Lennon exited the limousine and walked past him.
-From the sidewalk behind them, Chapman fired five hollow-point bullets from a .38 special revolver, four of which hit Lennon in the back and shoulder.
+From the sidewalk behind them, Chapman fired five hollow-point bullets from a .38 special revolver, four of which hit Lennon in the back and shoulder and one shot narrowly missed Lennon’s head and hit a light above him.
 One newspaper later reported that Chapman called out "Mr. Lennon" and dropped into a combat stance before firing.
 Chapman said that he does not recall saying anything, and Lennon did not turn around.

-Chapman remained at the scene following the shooting and appeared to be reading The Catcher in the Rye when New York City police officers arrived and arrested him without incident.
+Chapman made no effort to flee the scene despite having many convenient escape routes available and instead remained at the scene following the shooting and appeared to be reading The Catcher in the Rye when New York City police officers arrived and arrested him without incident.
 The officers recognized that Lennon's wounds were severe and decided not to wait for an ambulance; they rushed him to Roosevelt Hospital in a squad car.
-Lennon was pronounced dead on arrival.
+Lennon was pronounced dead on arrival despite great efforts by doctors to resuscitate him.
 Three hours later, Chapman told the police, "I'm sure the big part of me is Holden Caulfield, who is the main person in the book.
 The small part of me must be the Devil."

 Legal process

-Chapman was formally charged with second-degree murder, the most serious murder charge in New York State law for killing a non-law officer.
+Chapman was formally charged with second-degree murder, the most serious murder charge in New York State law for killing a victim who was not a law officer.
 He confessed to police that he had used hollow-point bullets "to ensure Lennon's death."
 Chapman's wife had known of her husband's preparations for killing Lennon, but took no action because Chapman did not follow through at the time; she did not face any charges.
 Chapman later said that he harbored a "deep-seated resentment" toward his wife, "that she didn't go to somebody, even the police, and say, 'Look, my husband's bought a gun and he says he's going to kill John Lennon.